narayana-chowdhary/PFP/readme.md

 3) Type: `npm start`
     This launches the TypeScript compiler (tsc) to compile the application and wait for changes.
     It also starts the lite-server and launches the browser to run the application.

+## User login details

+User Name: Narayana
+password: tavant

+User Name: Ravi
+password: tavant

+User Name: system
+password: admin

+We can add new user using "Sign Up" form in Welcome menu on the top-right of the website.
+Alternatively we can add new user by editing "pfp-data.ts" file in "app" folder.

+Note: As we are using Angular in memory web api changes added from UI will get reverted once user refresh the screen.